flowcontrol12/docu/docs/04-User Guide/02-Dashboards.md

 A **Dashboard** is a visual representation of data designed for quick analysis of the network traffic data and for informational awareness.

 **Dashboards** consist of **Widgets** – objects with a graphical representation of specific data which can be added, edited, positioned, deleted or modified as you like.
-Sycope allows users to set up multiple **Dashboards**.
+The Sycope system allows users to set up multiple **Dashboards**.

 **Dashboards** can be combined into **groups** depending on the user's needs while a single **Dashboard** can belong to multiple **groups**.